IshanaRaina/sql-labs/core-sql/section-1.md

 **Exercise 2** :computer:

 The distinction between DDL and DML has been purposely created and the reason for that is access privileges.
-Imagine being the database administrator for this online pet store.
+Imagine being the database administrator for Pet Store.
 - Now consider the case of Alice - an analyst in your company.
 Would you be okay granting Alice the permissions to alter the database schema or accidentally delete a table or two?
 Think about her job responsibilities.
 She needs permissions to read the data in the tables so that she can create reports and perform her analysis.
 And it might also be beneficial to grant her permission to insert, update and delete the data.
 This is because analysts uncover a lot of errors with data during the data cleaning process such as duplicates, inconsistencies etc. Mind you, the important term here being **access to data** and not the database structure itself.
-- Next, consider Bob - an end user who is sitting in his mom's garage one day, and decides he wants to buy a cat. :cat: Obviously, he's going to need food to feed the cat so he settles on using API's API :joy: (what I mean is, the online pet store's Application Programming Interface) to place an order for Cat Food.
+- Next, consider Bob - an end user who is sitting in his mom's garage one day, and decides he wants to buy a cat. :cat: Obviously, he's going to need food to feed the cat so he settles on ordering Cat Food from Pet Store.
 What permissions should end users like Bob be granted?

  ### Primary Keys and References